ImageMagick/Usage-Markdown/basics/index.md

 ### stream -- pipeline processing of massive images {#stream}

 "`stream`" is a special program that is designed to handle extracting a portion of a very large image file.
 It is the only such program within ImageMagick, all others read the images completely into memory before processing (the exception is JPEG images via the "`-size`", as this option is passed to the JPEG delegate library).

 You can select a portion of the image with the "`-extract`" setting.
 And you can specify the depth of the raw bytes with "`-depth`" setting.
 And finally, you can select which color channels to extract using the "`-channel`" option.

-However "`stream`" will only output the raw color bytes of the image (RAW format) as defined by the image depth, as such you may need to pipe the output of the extracted segment into convert.
+However "`stream`" will only output the raw color bytes of the image (RAW format) as defined by the image depth, as such you may need to pipe the output of the extracted segment into "`convert`".

 For example...